Humana (HUM) Q1 2017 Results - Earnings Call Transcript

 Bruce D. Broussard - Humana, Inc.

 Yeah, I think it's general, we are very committed to Humana At Home and the benefits that Humana At Home offers.
-What we were seeing, and I think this is a combination both of our effectiveness of the programs and how we've gotten better, that we were able to get the same clinical outcomes, the same financial improvements that we would see by shortening the number of both the time and the visits and the method of the visit, and it's really the optimization of that that has allowed us to get – to leverage the great associates that we have in that area.
+What we were seeing, and I think this is a combination both of our effectiveness of the programs and how we've gotten better, that we were able to get the same clinical outcomes, the same financial improvements so that we would see by shortening the number of both the time and the visits and the method of the visit, and it's really the optimization of that that has allowed us to get – to leverage the great associates that we have in that area.
 And I would attribute that to both technology and just continuing to advance the care model.

 So, in result, what that does is, is it allows us to do more with less and, in result, lower the operating costs for HumanaOne – I'm sorry – Humana At Home, and that then allows us to pass those savings on to our Retail division that ultimately also helps in the ability to price the product in the marketplace.